|

-The Business Review, Cambridge is published by the Journal of American Academy of Business two times a year in December and Summer.
-The e-mail: drsenguder@aol.com; Website, www.jaabc.com Requests for subscriptions, back issues, and changes of address, as well as advertising can be made via the e-mail address above.
+The journal is published two times a year, December and Summer.
+The e-mail: jaabc1@aol.com; Website: BRJ Requests for subscriptions, back issues, and changes of address, as well as advertising can be made via our e-mail address..
 Manuscripts and other materials of an editorial nature should be directed to the Journal's e-mail address above.
-Address advertising inquiries to Advertising Manager.

 Endless Surpluses: Japan’s Successful International Trade Policy